How Much Do Neck Tattoos Hurt? (Pain Guide)

-Neck tattoos have become quite popular over the last few years.
-Although you might wonder why some people choose to let vibrating needles come that close to such a sensitive part of the body.
+Neck tattoos have become rather popular over the last few years, although you may be wondering why some people choose to let vibrating needles come that close to such a sensitive part of the body.
 Despite what you hear, is neck tattoo pain really so bad?

 How Much Do Front/Side Neck Tattoos Hurt?